JosephZoeller/DDALITE/README.md

     "user_count": "3"
     }
 - user_count is the default number of worker nodes that the terraform configuration will use.
 This is overriden when using the tool.
 - once the image is AMI is saved, the EC2 can be destroyed.
-- run the following make command in terminal at project root: make destroy_image
+Run the following make command in terminal at project root: make destroy_image

 ## Setup Master Instance (WIP for DDALITE)
 - run make command in terminal: make master
 - wait for the setup, estimated time is usually 2-4min
 - once ssh connected follow the steps below to setup program:
-    - sudo snap install go
+    - sudo snap install go --classic
+    - go get -u -d github.com/JosephZoeller/cityhash
-    - go get -u -d github.com/200106-uta-go/JKJP2
+    - go get -u -d github.com/JosephZoeller/DDALITE
-    - cd go/src/github.com/200106-uta-go/JKJP2
-    - go build /src/revproxy
+    - go build -o ./revproxy ./go/src/github.com/JosephZoeller/DDALITE/cmd/revproxy
-    - go build /src/sdnc
+    - go build -o ./sdnc ./go/src/github.com/JosephZoeller/DDALITE/cmd/sdnc
+    - sudo ./revproxy & disown
+    - sudo ./sdnc